SEO audits are the single best way to figure out why you’re not getting SEO results.

 The landing page should include the target keyword in the URL and the URL should be short and clean.

-Does the ALT tag on the first image of the page contain the target keyword?
+Does the ALT tag on the first image of the page containing the target keyword?

 All of your ALT tags should be filled out, but your main keyword for the page should appear in the first image ALT tag.